Presentable signatures and initial semantics: Introduction

 \subsection{Publication history}

 This is a revision of the conference paper \cite{ahrens_et_al:LIPIcs:2018:9671} presented at Computer Science Logic (CSL) 2018.
-Besides several minor changes to improve overall readability, the following content has been added: \begin{itemize} \item A comparison between signatures with strength and our signatures (Proposition~\ref{prop:sigs_w_strength}); \item An analogue of Lambek's Lemma (Lemma~\ref{lem:lambek}), as well as an example of a signature that is not representable (Non-example~\ref{non-ex:powerset-not-repr}); \item A variant of one of the main results (Theorem~\ref{thm:is_right_adjoint}); \item A fix in Example~\ref{sec:recur-redexes} counting the redexes of a lambda-term; \item A more uniform treatment of several examples---both new and previously presented---in Section~\ref{sec:post-comp-with-presentable-functor}; \item Explicit statements about the use of the axioms of choice and excluded middle; \item Hyperlinks to an online documentation of the source code of our formalisation. \end{itemize}
+Besides several minor changes to improve overall readability, the following content has been added: \begin{itemize} \item A comparison between signatures with strength and our signatures (Proposition~\ref{prop:sigs_w_strength}); \item An analogue of Lambek's Lemma (Lemma~\ref{lem:lambek}), as well as an example of a signature that is not representable (Non-example~\ref{non-ex:powerset-not-repr}); \item A variant of one of the main results (Theorem~\ref{thm:is_right_adjoint}); \item A fix in Example~\ref{sec:recur-redexes} counting the redexes of a lambda term; \item A more uniform treatment of several examples---both new and previously presented---in Section~\ref{sec:post-comp-with-presentable-functor}; \item Explicit statements about the use of the axiom of choice; \item Hyperlinks to an online documentation of the source code of our formalisation. \item We slightly changed the title of our work, so that it now mentions explicitly ``presentable signatures'', the main concept of the work. \end{itemize}